Come take a look at what we’re doing to prepare for our big kitchen renovation that’s happening soon!

 The dishes, flatware and glasses that we’re keeping from that cabinet are safely tucked away in a large plastic tote in the basement.
 The rest will be donated.
 I learned after our basement renovation that it’s best to be cautious and make way for the trades to do their work.
 It’s never their intention to break or ruin anything, but it happens.
 Just ask our paint-splattered area rug!
 This time, I’ll have everything packed away for safe keeping.

 We’re still in the planning phase of the renovation, but we’re getting closer to making final decisions.
 I met with our contractor yesterday to discuss some of the details like lighting, cabinet layout, flooring and more.

 We picked up this salvaged door at SAjO Weathered Home.
 If you’re looking for vintage decor and furniture (and other unique finds), be sure to check them out.
 Right now they’re having their “Mid-winter Blues Sale” and everything is 25-50% off.
-I’m hoping to use it as a pantry door to add a bit of color and character to our kitchen.
+I’m hoping to use it as a pantry door to add a bit of colour and character to our kitchen.
 Love the copper hardware!